Tuesday, April 11, 2017

 Another top-notch production from an amazing multi-talent, Joslin seemingly immerses himself in the diverse cultures and geographical locations that inspire his lovely compositions.
 Always infusing his intricate arrangements with an authentic and soulful essence, I’m once again remarkably impressed by the range of his musical dexterity! ~Candice Michelle

 For more information please visit the artist's website.
-This album is also available on Amazon and iTunes.
+This album is also available on Amazon, iTunes and Google Play.

 Review originally published on Journeyscapes Radio on 04/11/17.